gacallea/itn1_cluster/ITN1_CLUSTER.md

 Organic Design has a great deal of useful information on [Cardano](https://organicdesign.nz/Cardano), [Staking Pool FAQ](https://organicdesign.nz/Cardano_staking_pool_FAQ), and [Cardano terminology](https://organicdesign.nz/Cardano#Staking_in_Cardano).
 Familiarize with these, and your pool operator journey will improve a lot.

-#### ADA Stat ####
+#### ADAStat ####

-[ADA Stat](https://adastat.net/en) offers a minimalistic and elegant approach to stats for the explorer and pools.
+[ADAStat](https://adastat.net/en) offers a minimalistic and elegant approach to stats for the explorer and pools.
 It is accurate and a pleasure to use and look at.
 Here's INSL as an example: [Insalada Stake Pool](https://adastat.net/en/pool/93756c507946c4d33d582a2182e6776918233fd622193d4875e96dd5795a348c) statistics.

 #### ADAtainement ####